arenatheme/thelook/chapter1.md

 ##### Please refer to the installation manual at [https://help.shopify.com/manual/apps/working-with-apps\#install-an-app](https://help.shopify.com/manual/apps/working-with-apps#install-an-app)

-Mediamarket support 6 Shopify Apps below:
+Labelle supports 3 Shopify Apps below:

-* Arena Wishlist Shopify App - [Click here to Install ](/Click here to Install)
+1. Arena Wishlist Shopify App - [Click here to Install ](https://wishlist.arenathemes.com/apps/install )

-* Arena Compare Shopify App - [Click here to Install](http://compare.arenathemes.com)

 * Product Reviews: Product Review App made by Shopify.
 [Get App - Product Reviews](https://apps.shopify.com/product-reviews)

-* Free Shipping Bar App [Get App - Free Shipping Bar](https://apps.shopify.com/free-shipping-bar)

 * HelpCenter - Build an Attractive FAQs Page [Get App - FAQs Page](https://apps.shopify.com/helpcenter)

-* Instagram Shop by Snapppt [Get App - Instagram shop by Snapppt](https://apps.shopify.com/254e867e771ed335c210d8d84830371a)

 * **Install Shopify MetaFields & Custom Fields - Beta**

 Shopify does not support input product custom fields in the dashboard, but there are some add-ons for this that you can use to improve product quality.
-Example: you can have a short description, video embedded, 3d product embed... for each product.
+Example: you can have a short description, video embedded, 3d product embedded... for each product.
 One of the extensions you can refer to is the Custom Field Chrome extension made by Jason at [https://chrome.google.com/webstore/detail/custom-fields-for-shopify/alfplfpobekffinigeidgmmfjollghln](https://chrome.google.com/webstore/detail/custom-fields-for-shopify/alfplfpobekffinigeidgmmfjollghln).

 Please refer to the user manual at:[https://freakdesign-us.s3.amazonaws.com/shopify/custom\_fields/freakdesign-custom-fields-for-shopify-guide.pdf](https://freakdesign-us.s3.amazonaws.com/shopify/custom_fields/freakdesign-custom-fields-for-shopify-guide.pdf)